svt/gradle-yapp-publisher-plugin/README.md

 **Signing**

+Note: If signing is enabled, the signing key can be either a path to an gpg-key or in text format with literal newlines as \n.
+See the gpg folder under the Project test resources for examples.

 | yapp { signing { property } } } | yapp.signing.property | YAPP_SIGNING_PROPERTY     |              |
 | ------------------------------- | ----------------------| ------------------------- | ------------ |
 | enabled                         | *                     | *                         |              |